Angryman18/wireguard-up/readme.md

 PublicKey = C9RtuVI6HHGDEuX/LwnlxRmmwefzOfl70/iubHO31hA=
 AllowedIPs = 10.0.0.3/32
 ```
 Here above `eth0` is going to be the default internet of the server
 to check the default run `ip route list default`

+* after this is done run `wg-quick up wg0` and then `sudo systemctl enable wg-quick@wg0`
+* adding any new Peer will need to modify the `/etc/wireguard/wg0.conf` and then run `wg-quick down wg0` and again `wg-quick up wg0`